KateHamada/KateHamada.github.io/essays/art-of-asking.md

 ---
 layout: essay
 type: essay
-title: "Smart Questions, Good Answers"
+title: "The Art of Asking"
 # All dates must be YYYY-MM-DD format!
 date: 2015-09-08
 published: false